|Please click here to make grant recommendations online and view your fund activity.

 |The Women's Fund is an endowment fund that is invested prudently and provides grants to help women and their families lift themselves to a better standard of living.
 The fund is part of a growing movement nationwide, which allows women to fulfill their unique motivations to give back to their communities.
-Our Women's Fund focuses specifically on making a positive impact in center Pennsylvania: Dauphin, Cumberland, Franklin, Lebanon and Perry Counties.
+Our Women's Fund focuses specifically on making a positive impact in center Pennsylvania: Dauphin, Cumberland, Franklin, Lebanon, and Perry counties, and the Dillsburg Area.

 For more information on the Women's Fund, click here to view the brochure.

 If you would like to pledge your support for the Women's Fund, click here.

 Women's Fund Featured GranteeThe current Women's Fund Featured Grantee is the Camp Koala.
 For more information about the current featured grantee, click here.

 Women's Fund Dream Team Featured MemberThe current Women's Fund Dream Team Featured Member is the Jessica Ritchie.
 For more information about the current featured Dream Team member, click here.

 Events Save-the-Date: Women's Fund 2015 Power of the Purse Mark your calendar for the 2015 Power of the Purse focusing on "A Women's Ability to Drive Philanthropy".

 | ||Date: September 15, 2015 |

 More information to come!